Version 4 - 13/02/2026 - Update Individual information and relay entry process

 The evening meal will be hosted at an Indian restaurant in Bristol from 7pm.

-After the meal, we'll head to the a pub, where we have a private room booked between 21:30 and 23:30.
+After the meal, we'll head to a pub, where we have a private room booked between 21:30 and 23:30.

 After this, we'll head to a club.